Keeshonds: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Keeshond, I would be most concerned about...

-- Mind of their own.
+6. Mind of their own.
 Keeshonds are more willing to listen to you than some other spitzes.
 Yet they still have an independent mind of their own and can be stubborn and manipulative.
 You must show them, through absolute consistency, that you mean what you say.
-To teach your Keeshond to listen to you, "Respect Training" is mandatory.
-Read more about Keeshond Training.
+Follow my free online training programs.

 Related posts you might enjoy